Klayman v. Obama: District court ruling

 The case was heard at the United States District Court for District of Columbia, combining the Klayman I and Klayman II complaints.
 On December 16, 2013, Judge Richard J. Leon ruled that bulk collection of American telephone metadata likely violates the Fourth Amendment.
 Leon wrote:

 I cannot imagine a more "indiscriminate" and "arbitrary" invasion than this systematic and high-tech collection and retention of personal data on virtually every single citizen for purposes of querying and analyzing it without prior judicial approval [...]
 Surely, such a program infringes on "that degree of privacy" that the founders enshrined in the Fourth Amendment.

-Leon, the first judge to examine an NSA program outside of the secretive Foreign Intelligence Surveillance Court (FISC) on behalf of a non-criminal defendant, described the technology used as "almost Orwellian", referring to the George Orwell novel Nineteen Eighty-Four.
+Leon, the first judge to examine an NSA program outside of the secretive Foreign Intelligence Surveillance Court (FISC) on behalf of a non-criminal suspect, described the technology used as "almost Orwellian", referring to the George Orwell novel Nineteen Eighty-Four.
 Leon stated that he had "serious doubts about the efficacy" of the program, because the government was unable to cite "a single instance in which analysis of the NSA's bulk metadata collection actually stopped an imminent attack, or otherwise aided the government in achieving any objective that was time-sensitive."

 Leon ruled that a 1979 Supreme Court precedent that the NSA often cited as justification for its surveillance, Smith v.
 Maryland (which established that phone metadata is not subject to the Fourth Amendment), did not apply to the NSA program.
 He termed the use of telephone metadata in Smith v.
-Maryland as short-term forward looking capture and that of NSA as long-term historical retrospective analysis.
-Citing the NSA's vast scope and "the evolving role of phones and technology", Leon's opinion pointed out that the Fourth Amendment needs to adapt to the digital age.
+Maryland as "short-term forward looking capture" and that of NSA as "long-term historical retrospective analysis."
+Citing the NSA's vast scope and "the evolving role of phones and technology," Leon's opinion pointed out that the Fourth Amendment needs to adapt to the digital age.